How we do business

 Like most companies, we have a certain way of doing business.
 From how we interact with our clients, how and how much we charge for our services, and the sort of aftercare we like to put in place with you.
 The purpose of our terms of business is to outline the key aspects.
 By using any tools and information on this website, we assume you agree with these terms, and just to be sure, we’ll ask you to formally agree to these terms before we conduct any business together.

-Terms of Business – Effective from July 2021
+Terms of Business – Effective from February 2025

-Tracy Beirne t/a Tracy Beirne Financial Services
+Tracy Beirne Financial Services Limited

 These Terms of Business set out the general terms under which our firm will provide business services to you and the respective duties and responsibilities of both the firm and you in relation to such services.
 Please ensure that you read these terms thoroughly and if you have any queries we will be happy to clarify them.
 If any material changes are made to these terms we will notify you.